ssenmosip/mosip-temp-documentation/ID-Authentication.md

 Authentication will always be an AND condition on all the data sent by the client.

 ### Authenticate an Individual based on a second factor in addition to basic identity data
+To enhance security and ensure that the its the same individual who intends to authenticate his/her data a second factor of authentication will be supported by MOSIP.
+It must support the following second factors
+* TOTP based authentication
+* Challenge response

 ### Authentication API must have High Availability (HA) to ensure smooth service